Chivalry

 In this section, we will delve into the significance of knight oaths and explore the medieval code of honor that guided knights in their quest for honor and service.
 We will examine the origins of chivalry and trace how medieval knighthood evolved.
 We will also discuss the virtues that formed the foundation of chivalry, such as bravery, loyalty, and honor.

 Understanding knightly virtues is essential to understanding the role of knight oaths in medieval society.
 A knight’s word was his bond, and his reputation was his most prized possession.
-He was expected to uphold the knightly code and the ideals and qualities it represented.
+He was expected to uphold the knightly code and its ideals and qualities.

 One of the most crucial aspects of knight oaths was the oath of allegiance, which bound knights to their lords.
-This oath was a solemn promise to serve and protect their lord and his interests at all times.
+This oath was a solemn promise to always serve and protect their lord and his interests.

 Key Takeaways